Repositories¶

 # instantiate declared repository class

-repo = CharacterRepository(conn)
+repo = CharacterRepository(pool)

 # insert some records